 If you are willing to put in the work to research a profitable location and spend time finding a property with great earning potential — and you’re open to using tools like rental software to help boost your property management — it would be a smart investment to buy a beach house.

 However, if you’re banking on finding the cheapest properties that qualify as a beach house in order to cash in on the demand, you may find yourself stuck with a money drain in low seasons.

-So, the million-dollar question is: which areas are best for vacation rental property by the sea?
+So, the million-dollar question is: which areas are best for a vacation rental by the sea?
 Let’s take a closer look.